 9 Public Health Concentrations to Help You Choose Your Path

-Public health professionals often specialize in one area.
-Health educators promote healthy living and epidemiologists track outbreaks.
-Health system managers improve healthcare systems.
-There are many career options for public health professionals who have completed training in this field.
-Public health professionals can work in many areas, combining their skills in science and health care with those in policy development and community outreach.
-If you are a public health student looking for a concentration, make sure to consider what your areas of interest match the knowledge required for each career path.
-The best way to narrow your options is to learn about the different industries and work environments.
-The following nine concentrations can be used to help public health professionals aspirants get a better understanding of their chosen path.
+Public health professionals typically specialize in one field.
+Health educators promote healthy living while epidemiologists monitor outbreaks.
+Health system managers improve healthcare delivery systems.
+After completing training in this field, public health professionals have many career options available to them.
+Public health professionals have the unique ability to bridge the gap between science and healthcare, while also contributing their skills in policy development and community outreach.
+When selecting a concentration for public health students, be sure to consider which areas of interest correspond with the knowledge needed for each career path.
+The most effective way to narrow your options is by learning about different industries and work environments.
+The following nine concentrations can help public health professional aspirants gain more insight into their chosen career choice.

 Community Health

-Community health professionals develop relationships with clients, connect people to healthcare providers, reduce barriers to Public Health Concentrations accessing health care and advocate change in the healthcare system.
-These professionals work specifically with people from marginalized and underserved communities.
-They advocate for individuals’ rights in healthcare, help them make connections, and provide care.
-These professionals may choose to pursue advanced degrees, such as in medicine or social work.
-There are many career options in community health, including community health advisor, community wellness coordinator, community outreach specialist, and wellness coordinator.
+Community health professionals build relationships with clients, connect people to healthcare providers, reduce barriers for accessing care and advocate for change within the system.
+They specialize in working with marginalized and underserved populations by advocating for individual rights in healthcare, helping them make connections and providing care.
+Some may choose to pursue advanced degrees such as medicine or social work; there are numerous career options in community health such as advisor, wellness coordinator, outreach specialist or wellness coordinator.

-- Workplace environments typical for community health advisors: These include colleges and universities, hospitals, nonprofit organizations, private businesses, public health agencies, and non-profit organizations.
+Community health advisors typically work in a variety of workplace environments, such as colleges and universities, hospitals, nonprofit organizations, private businesses, public health agencies and non-profit groups.

-- Specialties: Our community health advisors have a wealth of knowledge in the areas of community and public healthcare, administration and government services.
+• Specialties: Our community health advisors possess a vast amount of expertise in the areas of community and public healthcare, administration, as well as government services.

 Disaster Management

-The focus of disaster management is on helping communities that are in crisis.
-Professionals in disaster management assist communities with dealing with all manner of disasters.
-These include fires, hurricanes, human-made and natural disasters.
-They plan and prepare emergency response plans for four phases: response, recovery, mitigation, preparedness and response.
-There are three possible roles in disaster management: emergency management director and general and operations manager.
+Disaster management is the practice of aiding communities that are facing hardship.
+Professionals in disaster management provide assistance to communities dealing with all manner of natural and man-made disasters, planning emergency response plans for four phases: response, recovery, mitigation measures and preparedness initiatives.
+There are three possible roles within disaster management: emergency management director or general/operations manager.

-- Workplace environments typical: Emergency management director often work for local and state governments.
-Other possible employers include healthcare providers, private corporations, and colleges and universities.
+• Workplace Environments Common to Emergency Management Directors: Emergency management directors typically work for local and state governments.
+Other possible employers could include healthcare providers, private corporations, as well as colleges and universities.

-- Specialties: Emergency management director coordinates disaster planning, emergency response and public administration.
+• Specialties: Emergency management directors oversee disaster planning, response operations and public administration activities.

 Epidemiology

-Today, epidemiology is in the forefront of public health.
-According to the National Institutes of Health Epidemiologists investigate factors that can determine whether a disease is present or absent.
-COVID-19 was an example.
-In this case, they gather data to determine how many people are affected and then investigate the virus’s causes and patterns.
-A broad career path in epidemiology includes subspecialties like infectious diseases, injury, and environmental health.
-Additional roles for epidemiologists include clinical, academic and applied epidemiologists.
+Epidemiology is at the forefront of public health today.
+According to the National Institutes of Health, epidemiologists study factors that can determine whether a disease exists or not – like COVID-19.
+They collect data to estimate how many people are affected and then investigate its causes and patterns.
+A career in epidemiology could encompass subspecialties like infectious diseases, injury prevention, or environmental health as well as clinical, academic or applied roles.

-- A typical workplace environment: Epidemiologists are employed in offices and labs.
-The state and local health departments can be employed.
-Federally, the U.S. Department of Health and Human Services and, more specifically, the Centers for Disease Control and Prevention (CDC) are major employers.
+• A typical workplace environment: Epidemiologists work in offices and labs.
+State and local health departments may provide employment, while federally the U.S. Department of Health and Human Services and more specifically the Centers for Disease Control and Prevention (CDC) serve as major employers.

-- Specialties: Many epidemiologists have a master’s in epidemiology or medicine and are experts in a particular area, such as infectious disease or health.
+• Specialties: Many epidemiologists possess a master’s degree in either epidemiology or medicine and specialize in one area such as infectious disease or health.

 Health Education and Communication

-Communication professionals and health education professionals are trained to educate the community about wellness and encourage healthy behaviors.
-They develop strategies to improve the health of individuals and communities.
-They are available to families, young adults, as well as working professionals.
-Public health professionals can choose to specialize in education or communication.
-There are many roles that can be performed in health education and communications, such as technical writer, health educator, and public relations specialist.
+Communication professionals and health education specialists are educated to promote wellness among their community and develop strategies to improve individual and community health.
+These roles are available for families, young adults, working professionals, public health specialists – you name it!
+You could specialize in either education or communication; many roles exist within these fields such as technical writer, health educator and public relations specialist.

-- Description The role of health educators is to assess the needs of the communities they serve and then develop education programs that address them.
-They provide information to individuals and communities on potential health hazards and strategies to manage existing conditions.
-They provide training and help people access health services.
+Description The role of a health educator is to assess the needs in communities they serve and then create educational programs to address them.
+They provide education on potential hazards to health as well as strategies for managing existing conditions.
+Furthermore, health educators provide training and assist people in accessing healthcare services.

-- Workplace environments typical: Health educators work in healthcare facilities, colleges and Universities, nonprofit organizations and private companies.
+• Workplace Environments Common for Health Educators: Health educators typically work in healthcare facilities, colleges and Universities, nonprofit organizations and private companies.

-- Specialties: Health educators apply their knowledge to education and health.
-They are skilled at the development of educational materials.
+• Specialties: Health educators apply their knowledge of education and healthcare to develop educational materials.

 Health Policy

-The focus on health policy is to find top-level solutions for health and social problems.
-The professionals in this field use research analysis, policy briefs and presentations to highlight the impacts of various policies across a range of demographics and suggest reforms.
-Careers in health policy include both the government and private sector.
-There are many possible roles within this concentration, such as healthcare consultant, political scientist, and medical and health services manager.
+Health policy involves finding top-level solutions to health and social problems.
+Researchers in this field use research analysis, policy briefs and presentations to illustrate the effects of various policies across different demographics and suggest reforms.
+Careers in this concentration can range from healthcare consultant to political scientist or medical/health services manager.

-- Description Health services and medical managers coordinate healthcare provider’s business activities.
-These managers are responsible for developing and implementing organizational goals and objectives.
-They also monitor compliance with regulatory requirements.
+Description Health services and medical managers coordinate healthcare provider’s business operations.
+They are accountable for creating organizational goals and objectives as well as ensuring regulatory adherence.

-- Common workplace environments: Healthcare managers and doctors work in hospitals, nursing homes and other healthcare facilities.
+• Common Work Environments: Healthcare managers and doctors typically work in hospitals, nursing homes or other healthcare facilities.

 Health Systems Management

-The administrative side of public healthcare is managed by health systems management.
-According to the U.S. Bureau of Labor Statistics professionals in this field plan, direct, coordinate and manage medical and health services.
-These professionals are responsible for developing goals, managing finances and improving the quality services.
-Aspiring nurses home managers, clinical managers and health information managers may be interested in these roles.
+Health systems management oversees the administrative side of public healthcare.
+According to the U.S Bureau of Labor Statistics, professionals in this field plan, direct, coordinate and manage medical and health services.
+Their responsibilities also include developing goals, handling finances and improving quality standards for clients.
+Aspiring nurses home managers, clinical managers or health information managers may be interested in these roles.

 Featured Role

-- Description The standards of care for nursing home residents are maintained by nursing home administrators.
-They oversee and direct the operation of the facility, as well as hiring and training workers.
-They also create and supervise standards and policies, ensure compliance to federal and state regulations, manage budgets, report to regulators, and assist clients seeking admission.
+Nursing home administrators ensure the highest standards of care for nursing home residents.
+They supervise and direct the operation of the facility, hiring and training workers, creating standards and policies, adhering to federal and state regulations, managing budgets, reporting to regulators, as well as assisting clients seeking admission.

-- The typical workplace environment: Administrators with the specialization work in retirement communities, independent living homes, and nursing homes.
+• The typical workplace environment: Administrators with this specialization typically work in retirement communities, independent living homes and nursing homes.

-- Knowledge areas: Administrators in nursing homes need to be familiar with administrative functions, elderly care, and general health care.
+• Knowledge Areas: Administrators working in nursing homes need to be knowledgeable about administrative functions, elderly care and general health care.

 International Health

-International health focuses on communities living in low-income countries.
-This includes displaced populations.
-These professionals work to find solutions for problems related to mental health, violence against women, and other age-related issues.
-Nearly all public health positions are applicable to the international focus on health.
-These include the emergency management director and laboratory scientist, as well as the health information manager.
+International healthcare focuses on communities living in low-income countries, including displaced populations.
+Professionals working on this issue find solutions for mental health problems, violence against women and other age-related concerns.
+Many public health positions can be applied to an international perspective; these include emergency management director and laboratory scientist positions as well as health information manager roles.

-- Description Global health scientists do field and laboratory work focused on global issues.
-They also conduct field interviews, surveys, and other research.
-They usually specialize in a specific area like epidemiology or virology.
+Global health scientists engage in field and laboratory work that addresses global issues.
+Additionally, they conduct interviews, surveys, and other research projects.
+Most often, they specialize in an area such as epidemiology or virology.

-- Typical workplace settings: Governmental and intergovernmental health agencies like the CDC and United Nations as well as nongovernmental organizations that are focused on health care are some of the employers of health scientists.
+• Typical workplace settings: Governmental and intergovernmental health agencies such as the Centers for Disease Control and Prevention (CDC) as well as non-profit organizations involved in healthcare are some of the employers of health scientists.

-- Specialties: Field research and clinical expertise are essential for many international laboratory scientist positions.
+• Specialties: Field research and clinical experience are necessary qualifications for many international laboratory scientist positions.

 Maternal and Child Health

-The maternal-child health concentration is focused on health care for mothers, babies, children, teenagers and their families.
-These Public Health Concentrations professionals educate women on family planning and reproductive services.
-To reach the correct audience, they monitor health conditions, implement policy changes, provide outreach services, and monitor other areas.
-This concentration is centered on research and education.
-Some examples include: Administrative researcher, maternal and infant health educator, and behavioral science.
+This concentration specializes in maternal-child health; providing healthcare services to mothers, babies, children, teenagers and their families.
+Public Health Concentrations professionals educate women on family planning and reproductive services while monitoring conditions, implementing policy changes, providing outreach services and monitoring other areas.
+This concentration encompasses research as well as education – some examples include administrative researcher; maternal-infant health educator; behavioral science.

-- Description The child and maternal health educators provide counseling and education in health and nutrition.
-They also address issues like child nutrition, hygiene and prevention.
-They create educational programs and assist families who have limited financial support.
+Description The child and maternal health educators provide counseling and education on health and nutrition topics.
+Additionally, they address issues like child nutrition, hygiene and prevention.
+Furthermore, these educators create educational programs as well as provide financial assistance to families who have limited resources.

-- Specialties: These educators have extensive knowledge in the areas of public and preventive health as well as maternal and infant health.
+• Specialties: These educators possess expert knowledge in public and preventive health, as well as maternal and infant health.

 Occupational Health

-Occupational health professionals assess work environments and make sure employees follow safe procedures.
-They examine workplaces and help employees to understand safety.
-These individuals are focused on either the indoor environment or the outdoors.
-Some examples of occupational roles in health include industrial hygiene, environmental protection officer, or ergonomist.
+Occupational health professionals evaluate workplaces and ensure employees follow safe procedures.
+They conduct investigations of workplaces to help employees comprehend safety protocols, whether indoors or outdoors.
+Examples of occupational roles in health include industrial hygiene, environmental protection officer, or ergonomist.

-- Description Industrial hygiene hygienists measure, assess and evaluate workplace health hazards.
-They protect workers from being exposed to toxic chemicals, air contaminants, and other biological and physical hazards.
-They do worksite assessments and recommend corrective actions for hazards they find.
+Industrial hygiene hygienists measure, assess and evaluate workplace health hazards to protect workers from exposure to toxic chemicals, air contaminants and other biological or physical risks.
+They conduct worksite assessments and recommend corrective actions for any issues they identify.

-- Workplace environments that are typical: Some of the most common employers of occupational healthcare specialists are local, federal, and state government agencies; construction companies; and industrial manufacturing plants.
+Workplace Environments That are Common: Common employers for occupational healthcare specialists include local, federal and state government agencies; construction firms; and industrial manufacturing plants.

-- Specialties: Industrial Hygienists are typically trained in physical sciences, and have knowledge of environmental law.
+Specialties: Industrial Hygienists usually hold a degree in physical sciences and possess expertise in environmental law.

 Additional Resource: